Generic name: acetaminophen and codeine [ a-SEET-a-MIN-o-fen-and-KOE-deen ]

 What other drugs will affect acetaminophen and codeine?

-Narcotic (opioid) medication can interact with many other drugs and cause dangerous side effects or death.
+Opioid medication can interact with many other drugs and cause dangerous side effects or death.
 Be sure your doctor knows if you also use:

-other narcotic medications--opioid pain medicine or prescription cough medicine;
+other opioids--opioid pain medicine or prescription cough medicine;

-drugs that make you sleepy or slow your breathing--a sleeping pill, muscle relaxer, sedative, tranquilizer, or antipsychotic medicine; or
+drugs that make you sleepy or slow your breathing--a sleeping pill, muscle relaxer, medicine to treat mood disorders or mental illness;

 More about acetaminophen / codeine

-- Side Effects
+- Side effects

-- Dosage Information
+- Dosage information

 - Drug class: narcotic analgesic combinations

-- Acetaminophen and codeine (Advanced Reading)
+- Acetaminophen and codeine advanced reading

 - Acetaminophen and Codeine Solution

 - Acetaminophen and Codeine Tablets

 Related treatment guides

-- Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.
+Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.

-Copyright 1996-2023 Cerner Multum, Inc. Version: 14.01.
+Copyright 1996-2023 Cerner Multum, Inc. Version: 20.01.